Baboquivari Peak Wilderness: Cultural significance

-Baboquivari Peak is the most sacred place to the Tohono O'odham people.
+Baboquivari Peak is the most sacred place to the Tohono Oʼodham people.
 It is the center of the Tohono O'odham cosmology and the home of the creator, I'itoi.
-According to tribal legend, he resides in a cave below the base of the mountain.
+According to tribal stories, he resides in a cave below the base of the mountain.

-This mountain is regarded by the O'odham nation as the navel of the world – a place where the earth opened and the people emerged after the great flood.
+This mountain is regarded by the Oʼodham nation as the navel of the world – a place where the earth opened and the people emerged after the great flood.
 Baboquivari Peak is also sometimes referred to as I'Itoi Mountain.
-In the native O'odham language, it is referred to as Waw Kiwulik, meaning "narrow about the middle".
+The O'odham name for the peak is Vav Giwulik.
+Vav refers to a basalt outcropping (as opposed to the more general do'ag "mountain").
+Giwulik (also spelled kiwulk or giwulk) is a stative adjective meaning "narrow/constricted around the middle".
 The O'odham people believe that he watches over their people to this day.

 Baboquivari Peak was mentioned in the journals of Jesuit missionary Padre Kino, who made many expeditions into this region of the Sonoran Desert, beginning in 1699, establishing Spanish Missions in the area.